A Beautiful Soul (song)

 "A Beautiful Soul" is a power ballad by Poison lead singer Bret Michaels, and was released as the lead single for the album True Grit.
 The song was released as a single on April 1, 2014 over one year before the release of the album, which was released May 5, 2015.
-The single features a music video which was released April 2, 2014 and the song was performed live on the Bret Michaels edition of "Oprah's Lifeclass" which was taped live on Oprah's website This is one of the few Bret Michaels songs not to feature a guitar solo.
+The single features a music video which was released on April 2, 2014 and the song was performed live on the Bret Michaels edition of "Oprah's Lifeclass" which was taped live on Oprah's website This is one of the few Bret Michaels songs not to feature a guitar solo.

 Background

-The song is a rock/country rock ballad backed mostly by piano, the story of the song revolves around lost love (a theme similar to those found on Poison songs like Every Rose Has Its Thorn, and I Won't Forget You) it describes the narrator saying to the girl that he will miss her "beautiful soul."
+The song is a rock/country rock ballad backed mostly by piano.
+The story of the song revolves around lost love (a theme similar to those found on Poison songs like "Every Rose Has Its Thorn" and "I Won't Forget You").
+The narrator says to the girl that he will miss her "beautiful soul."